-- APAGS is the American Psychological Association of Graduate Students.
-Its mission is to “build a better future for psychology by serving as a united voice to enrich and advocate for graduate student development.”
+- American Psychological Association of Graduate Students (APAGS) – Its mission is to “build a better future for psychology by serving as a united voice to enrich and advocate for graduate student development”.

-- The North Carolina Psychology Board is the licensing agency for psychologists in North Carolina.
-Its website is extensive & informative.
+- The North Carolina Psychology Board – The licensing agency for psychologists in North Carolina.

 - APPIC – Association of Psychology Postdoctoral & Internship Centers.

-- Postdoc Jobs.com lists scholarships & fellowships and is also a job search site devoted to postdoctoral opportunities.
+- Postdoc Jobs.com – Lists scholarships & fellowships, and includes a job search site for postdoctoral opportunities.

-- The Association of State and Provincial Psychology Boards (ASPPB) – the association of psychology licensing boards in the United States and Canada.
+- Association of State and Provincial Psychology Boards (ASPPB) – The association of psychology licensing boards in the United States and Canada.
 ASPPB created & maintains a standardized written exam, the Examination for Professional Practice in Psychology (EPPP), which is used by licensing boards to assess candidates for licensure & certification.

-- The NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services – NCMHDDSAS – state agency that provides resources to individuals that meet department criteria.
+- NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (MH/DD/SAS) – State agency responsible for providing resources to individuals that meet department criteria.

-- The NC Division of Adult Correction, formerly the Department of Correction, includes applications for both employment and internship opportunities in the field of psychology.
+- NC Division of Adult Correction – Includes applications for employment and internship opportunities.

 - Insider’s Guide to Graduate Programs in Clinical and Counseling Psychology: 2016/2017

-- The Agency for Healthcare Research and Quality: www.ahcpr.gov – provides information on evidence-based practice, treatment outcomes & effectiveness, technology assessment, and information on preventive services.
-Also includes a Spanish language section.
+- Agency for Healthcare Research and Quality – Information on evidence-based practice outcomes, technology assessment, and preventive services.
+Includes a Spanish language section.

-- National Institute for Mental Health: www.nimh.nih.gov.
-While primarily a research oriented site.
-This site contains a lot of useful updates for clinicians.
-Also provides information on funding opportunities and clinical trials open to patients.
+- National Institute for Mental Health – Primarily focused on research findings with updates on funding opportunities and clinical trials open to patients.

-- Substance Abuse and Mental Health Services Administration: www.samhsa.gov.
-SAMHSA is the Federal agency charged with improving the quality and availability of prevention, treatment, and rehabilitative services for substance abuse and mental illnesses.
+- Substance Abuse and Mental Health Services Administration (SAMHSA) – The Federal agency charged with improving the quality and availability of prevention, treatment, and rehabilitative services for substance abuse and mental illnesses.
 Extensive links and information resources.